OguzhanCOG/EnhanceFX/README.md

 Based directly on the 8XOne architecture, this is the 5/6th iteration in development.
 Impressive results so far, with improvements still in progress:

-- Issues to Address: Vanishing gradients, ISO-style noise artefacts from FFT, and colour leaks between transformers.
+- Issues to Address: Vanishing gradients, ISO-style noise artefacts, and colour leaks between Transformers.
-- Proposed Fixes: Recursive block interconnects (as a modification or addition to the existing blocks) improve transformer coordination by promoting better gradient flow and effective communication between layers.
+- Proposed Fixes: Recursive block interconnects (as a modification or addition to the existing blocks) improve Transformer coordination by promoting better gradient flow and effective communication between layers.

 Update for VI: The issues listed above are due to be rectified.